Bob Murphy (economist)

 Robert Patrick Murphy (born May 23, 1976) is an American economist.
-Murphy is Research Assistant Professor with the Free Market Institute at Texas Tech University.
+Murphy is research assistant professor with the Free Market Institute at Texas Tech University.
 He has been affiliated with Laffer Associates, the Pacific Research Institute, the Institute for Energy Research (IER), the Independent Institute, the Ludwig von Mises Institute, and the Fraser Institute.

 Education

 Murphy received a BA in economics at Hillsdale College in 1998 and a Ph.D. in economics at New York University in 2003.

 Career

-Murphy is Research Assistant Professor with the Free Market Institute at Texas Tech University.
-He has been a visiting Assistant Professor at Hillsdale College, and a visiting scholar at New York University.
+Murphy is research assistant professor with the Free Market Institute at Texas Tech University.
+He has been a visiting assistant professor at Hillsdale College, and a visiting scholar at New York University.
 He has been affiliated with Laffer Associates, the Pacific Research Institute, the Institute for Energy Research (IER) as the senior economist focusing on climate change, the Independent Institute, the Ludwig von Mises Institute, and the Fraser Institute in Canada.
-He is the president of Consulting By RPM.
-In September 2021 Murphy was ranked as the 11th most influential person in economics by Academic Influence which uses "artificial intelligence to measure impact by academics and institutions."

 Murphy has written books such as Choice: Cooperation, Enterprise, and Human Action (Independent Institute, 2015), Primal Prescription with Doug McGuff, MD regarding healthcare in the United States, and Lessons for the Young Economist (Mises Institute 2010).
 He has written study guides to works of Ludwig von Mises and Murray Rothbard.
 Murphy authored the 2007 book The Politically Incorrect Guide to Capitalism.
 Murphy's book, The Politically Incorrect Guide to the Great Depression and the New Deal, published in 2009, blamed the Depression on government policies.

-Additionally, Murphy has written for The Washington Times, Forbes and Barron's Magazine.
-Murphy's writings have also been published in The American Journal of Economics and Sociology, The Review of Austrian Economics, the Quarterly Journal of Austrian Economics and the Journal of Private Enterprise.
-He has written for The Freeman, The American Conservative, LewRockwell.com Townhall.com and Antiwar.com.

-Murphy was ranked as the 14th most influential economist since 1990 by Academic Influence.